-Long time crime was… short story by Omilla Mungroo.
+By Omilla Mungroo.
 “Oh gorsh!
 Dey tief ah nex two ducks!”
 Stacy shrieked.
-“Jack, I goin an set ah good trap for dat tief yuh hear?”
+“Jack, I goin an set ah good trap for dat tief this time yuh hear?”

 “Look Gyirl, ent we goin river jus now?
 And Gary an dem comin with meat to cook so doh hot up yuh head nah!
 Everything fix!”